-Wildfire risk is increasing in western Washington due to changing climate conditions that include:
+Wildfire risk is increasing in western Washington due to environmental and human factors:

 It all adds up to drier fuels and forests that are more receptive to ignition and spread of wildfire.

 Whatcom Conservation District offers a comprehensive wildfire preparedness and education program to landowners across Whatcom County.
 As of 2019, we’ve been partnering with the Skagit Conservation District to offer the same program.
 While each county has their unique settings and circumstances, wildfire doesn’t recognize political boundaries.
 The current regional Wildfire Risk Reduction Program provides a more efficient and collaborative approach to addressing wildfire risk across both counties.
 We have the knowledge and resources to help homeowners and communities understand their wildfire risk and feel empowered to take preparedness actions.

 Homeowners play an essential role in whether or not their home will survive in a wildfire.
 Simple actions taken ahead of time can reduce the risk of damage or destruction to a home, provide a better chance for fire fighters to defend the home, and reduce the risk of spreading fire to neighbors.

 To find out how you can improve the safety of your property from wildfire, sign up for a FREE and customized on-site assessment.
 With this assessment you will also receive helpful resources and a report that defines which actions to take to improve your property’s resilience from wildfire.

 Addressing wildfire risk to your property doesn’t have to be done alone.
 Working together with your neighbors or community allows for a team effort to address your shared risk.
 One of the best methods for addressing neighborhood-scale wildfire risk is through the NFPA Firewise USA® Program.
 This program provides a framework for communities to learn about and address their wildfire risk together.
 Some benefits include access to wildfire professionals as well as access to grant and project funding opportunities.